 Delta State University accepts the Free Application for Federal Student Aid for all types of Title IV financial aid.
-Students should apply online at www.fafsa.ed.gov.

-Students must list Delta State University (002403) on the application to insure that the DSU Financial Aid Office receives notification of their interest in attending.
+Students should apply online at studentaid.gov.
+Students must list Delta State University (002403) on the application to ensure that the Office of Financial Assistance receives notification of their interest in attending.